senthilva/Improving_CNN_performance/README.md

 - Parameters 1.18 MM

-- **First model no dropout; BN.
+- **First model no dropout; Batch Normalization.
 20 epochs**
 >- Started to overfit after 5 epochs.
 Validation accuracy was at .73

 - **Added BN and Dropout(0.1)**
 >- The validation accuracy increased to 0.79 , but was not smooth.
 The validation accuracy was in upward trend - so definetely potential to improve.
 Increased batch size to 256

-- **The RF was at 24*24 last convolution layer.
+- **The Receptive Field was at 24*24 last convolution layer.
 So potentially not learning from full image**
 >- One solution is to add more layers, but the size of the image in last layer will drop less than 6*6 - which will impact prediction.
-Increase RF from 24 to 32 will need 4 more layers.
+Increase Receptive Field from 24 to 32 will need 4 more layers.
 This will impact image size
 Using Border mode

-- **Added 2 layers with border_mode = same**.This increased the RF to 32*32 without reducing the image size.
+- **Added 2 layers with border_mode = same**.This increased the Receptive Field to 32*32 without reducing the image size.
 Potentially adding a bit of noise.
 But, this might have an effect of regularization and help with overfitting.Not adding dropout after using border_mode = 'same' as might have a duplicate effect.600K parameters .Validation accuracy was .8106
 >- Realized adding Border mode = 'same' will actually add more than 10% of dummy pixels.
 Hence a dropout of 0.1 may not be enough.
 Increased the dropout to 0.25 after adding border_mode = 'same'.
 Also added the custom L2 regularization.
 Redcued the batch size to 128 .Validation accuruacy was 0.7975 after 20 epcohs

 - **Enabled horizontal flip to True**.